 What is the best time of day to get married?

-Choosing a time for your wedding ceremony can be a daunting task but don’t fret!
-Here is some useful information that will take you through how to work out your ideal ceremony time, and guidance on your ideal timeline for your winter, spring or summer wedding in Scotland.
+Choosing a start time for your wedding ceremony can be a daunting task but don’t fret!
+Here is some useful information that will take you through how to work out your ideal ceremony time in 8 short steps!
+It will also give you guidance on your ideal timeline for your winter, spring or summer wedding in Scotland, skip to the end for my summary on what I think it a great time for your wedding ceremony to start.

 The average ceremony time for uk weddings is usually around 1pm to 2:30pm.
-You can of course you can plan your ceremony time to be any time you like, it is your wedding after all.
+You can of course you can plan you wedding to start at any time you like, it is your wedding after all.
 The time you choose will depend on the size of your wedding, the location of your wedding, the time of the year you choose to get married and a few other factors.
 Here are some reasons why certain times are better than others, and how to get the most out of your photography and your wedding day timings in general.

 The best light of the day is usually the hour before sunset, so if you’re planning a spring, autumn or winter wedding you may wish to take advantage of ‘golden hour’.